Adding a GitLab Repository

 If your repository lives in GitLab, you can connect your repository automatically, or connect via SSH if you prefer.

-If you prefer SSH, buddybuild will automatically generate a secure SSH key for you to install into your source control system.
-Buddybuild will use this key to clone your repository.
+If you prefer SSH, buddybuild automatically generates a secure SSH key for you to install into your source control system.
+Buddybuild uses this key to clone your repository.

 Let’s get started!

 Step 1: Enter the SSH Git Clone URL

 Within the main page of your repository, look to the middle of the page for the HTTPS/SSH dropdown.
 Click it and select SSH (if it is not already selected).

 Head over to dashboard, visit Select source and choose SSH.